Bishnu Pratap Shah

+Bishnu Pratap Shah (1 August 1936 – 29 April 2005) was a Nepalese bureaucrat and administrator in the service sector.
+Shah, who had been appointed to important positions of Zonal Commissioner and Government Secretary during the party-less Panchayat era, also served as the Chief Election Commissioner of Nepal, after the restoration of democracy in 1990, on the basis of his personal integrity and dedication to work.

+He occasionally published in Kantipur daily.
+In one article he underlined the need to hold Constituent Assembly elections as he determined the root cause of the Maoist insurgency.

 Shah steered the Election Commission so perfectly that it facilitated Nepal to hold Parliamentary, as well as local level elections on the basis of the principle of adult-franchise to the satisfaction of all the political parties and the mission of the Peoples Movement.
+He is also the longest serving Chief Election Commissioner of Nepal's history.

+Personal life

 He was Born in Maidi VDC Ward No. 2, Dhading district on 29 August 1937 to father Captain Lal Jung Shah and mother Subhadra Kumari.
-Shah was married to Ishwori Shah in 1971 and has a son Bimal Pratap Shah and a daughter Binita Shah (Khadka)and grandchildren Shivashish Pratap Shah and Biraj Khadka.
+Shah was married to Ishwori Shah in 1971 and has a son Bimal Pratap Shah and a daughter Binita Shah (Khadka) and grandchildren Shivashish Pratap Shah and Biraj Khadka.
 Shah died on 29 April 2005.

 Education and career

 Shah had received Master's Degree from Michigan State University in Anthropology.
 Shah started his career in civil service as the publicity officer of the then Election Commission in 1958 B.S. and served under different capacities including district Panchayat Secretary, Palpa, Chief District Officer of Gorkha, Syangja and Sunsari, Deputy Director General of Radio Nepal, Joint Secretary in different government offices including the National Planning Commission, Zonal Commissioner of Bagmitati Zone and Secretary in the Ministry of Home Affairs and Ministry of Information and Communication, and the Prime Minister's Office.
 He also served as the first Chief Election Commissioner of Nepal after the restoration of democracy in 1990.
 He had also served as board of director of different organizations including Radio Nepal and also served as the first chairperson of the French owned Indosuez Bank in Nepal.